giampaolo/psutil/docs/index.rst

   A more convenient interface to stdlib `subprocess.Popen <http://docs.python.org/library/subprocess.html#subprocess.Popen>`__.
-  It starts a sub process and deals with it exactly as when using `subprocess.Popen <http://docs.python.org/library/subprocess.html#subprocess.Popen>`__ but in addition it also provides all the methods of :class:`psutil.Process` class in a single interface.
+  It starts a sub process and you deal with it exactly as when using `subprocess.Popen <http://docs.python.org/library/subprocess.html#subprocess.Popen>`__ but in addition it also provides all the methods of :class:`psutil.Process` class.
   For method names common to both classes such as :meth:`send_signal() <psutil.Process.send_signal()>`, :meth:`terminate() <psutil.Process.terminate()>` and